google/flatbuffers/docs/source/Building.md

 to ensure everything is working correctly on your system.
 If this fails, please contact us!

-The cmake file will also build two sample executables, `sample_binary` and `sample_text`, see the corresponding `.cpp` file in the samples directory.
+Building should also produce two sample executables, `sample_binary` and `sample_text`, see the corresponding `.cpp` file in the samples directory.

 There is an `android` directory that contains all you need to build the test